 Across from the cauldron there is a tannery, where visitors can get to know the various stages of the leather-treatment process.

 The cobbled road leads visitors from the museum to a gunpowder mill which emphasizes the role that Dimitsana played during the 1821 Revolution.

-The Museum of the Olive and Greek Olive Oil in Sparti
+The Museum of the Olive and Greek Olive Oil in Sparta

-The Museum of the Olive and Greek Olive Oil, in Sparta (Peloponnese), transports you to the culture, history and technology of olive and olive oil production in the Greek realm, from prehistoric times to the early 20th century.
+The Museum of the Olive and Greek Olive Oil, in Sparta in the Peloponnese, transports you to the culture, history, and technology of olive and olive oil production in the Greek realm from prehistoric times to the early 20th century.

 The museum’s objective is to highlight the ineffable relation of the olive with the identity of our country and, more generally, the Mediterranean basin.

-The olive and olive oil are presented here from different optical angles: the economy, nutrition and the olive’s uses, religious worship, art and technology.
+The olive and olive oil are presented here from a multitude of angles: the economy, nutrition and the olive’s uses, religious worship, art, and technology.